Skip to Main Content

 • Digitize photographic and textual materials for Interlibrary Loan;

-• Assist with stacks maintenance: shelve, sort, inventory, search for missing volumes, and shift library materials;
+• Assist with stacks maintenance as needed: shelve, sort, conduct inventory, search for missing materials, and shift library collections;

 • Perform basic office support functions such as processing incoming mail, dusting, cleaning, and straightening;

-• Participate in library outreach efforts through library displays and social media;
+• Participate in library outreach efforts by creating library displays and blog posts

 • Assist with special projects and other duties as assigned.